normalgamer/NES-Development/04-Displaying_sprites/index.md

   LDA #$02
   STA $4014 ; Set the high byte (02) of the RAM address, start the transfer
-            ; Now all sprite data located from $0200 address onwards will be copied to the PPU sprite memory
+            ; Now all sprite data located from $0200 address onwards will be copied to the PPU sprite memory RTI
 ```

+$2003 and $4014 are OAM's low and high byte.
+The OAM is internal memory inside the PPU that stores up to 64 sprites, where each one takes 4 bytes.
+When we write the low and high bytes the data starts to be copied.

 Later on the lesson we will copy sprite data to the RAM addresses $0200-$02FF.